 Let me give another example of environmentally decisive design.
 The development of photovoltaic cells can destroy many gloomy prophecies.
-The photovoltaic cell deminished a factor 14 in price since 1975; another factor 8 and it outruns the economical efficiency of fossil fuels.
+The photovoltaic cell deminished a factor 14 in price since 1975 (see Fig. 6); another factor 8 and it outruns the economic efficiency of fossil fuels.
 The only problem is a cheaper way of slicing sand.
 The last two centuries technical problems like that never waited longer than 10 years for their solution.